zahiruldu/global.hackathon/Teams/Borzik/ABOUT.md

 - Backbone.js
 - and others...

-There is nothing special about the application which will be built, however I'm going to use some great APIs to deliver new interesting solution for communicating.
+There is nothing special to say about the application which will be built, however I'm going to use some great APIs to deliver new interesting solution for cross-language communicating.